Modal Argon-8 | 200 custom sounds

 This synth tested my patience like no other.

 I order my Argon in April 2020.
 When it arrives, I fiddle around with it for 3 or 4 days and… for the first time in my life decide to use my right to return the product after the purchase.
 The synth seems half-baked and I’m not sure if it has a technical fault or whether it’s a matter of flawed design.
-It is incredibly quiet, but in a weird way.
-When I make a starting patch, it sounds ok, but once I start to detune the oscillators, or add the onboard chorus or reverb, the sound literally vanishes with each increment of the knobs to become almost inaudible at high settings.
-The envelopes and sample & hold LFOs are poppy (create clicks / pops in the sounds).
+The envelopes and sample & hold LFOs are poppy (they generate ugly clicks / pops).

 Next: I discover quite a number of things in the Argon engine that make no sense and irritate me somewhat.
 Some of those things I do not understand because I had not read the manual.
-Some I understand after reading it, but they are still irritating or at least disappointing:
+Some I understand after reading it, but they are still irritating or at least disappointing.

 Also, Argon turns out to have a very clumsy sequencer control.
 It is impossible to edit one bad note out of a sequence, so if I make a mistake, I have to record the sequence all over again.
 Plus the most irritating bug: sending MIDI from my DAW causes my Argon to randomly start its sequencer and wreck (randomize) my patch.